-When his father dies suddenly and mysteriously on the anniversary of the hijack, leaving Lowell the key to a locker in an airport terminal, a terrible story unfurls before him.
-Together, he and Samantha find the truth bearing down on them with the force of an aeroplane exploding.
-Janette Turner Hospital’s electrifying new novel probes with astonishing acuity the murky worlds of espionage and intelligence gathering, the experience of terror and the meaning of survival.
+When his father dies suddenly and mysteriously on the anniversary of the hijacking, leaving Lowell the key to a locker in an airport terminal, a terrible story unfurls before him.
+Together, he and Samantha find the inescapable truth bearing down on them with the force of a jumbo jet.
+Janette Turner Hospital’s electrifying novel probes with astonishing acuity the murky worlds of espionage and intelligence gathering, the experience of terror and the meaning of survival.

 Reviews of Due Preparations for the Plague